deanf1/dotnet-security-unit-tests/README.md

 The code can be analyzed by static code tools or deployed as a web application and analyzed via dynamic tools.
 The underlying C# code can also be used as examples for how to make .NET code safe/unsafe.
 You can also find detailed comments in the code with each test explaining why it is safe/unsafe.

 ## Installation
-Please see the [INSTRUCTIONS.txt](./INSTRUCTIONS.txt) file for information on deploying the web app.
+Please see the [INSTRUCTIONS.txt](./INSTRUCTIONS.txt) file for information on deploying the web app, as well as instructions for running all the tests programmatically.

 (Note: you will need Visual Studio installed)